l0rd/blog-files/domeide/README.md

 ### IDE Build system

 Of course you would need support for running containers from the IDE.
 Specifically containers that can build your source files.
-That could be even more easy if leveraging Docker language stacks.
+That could be even easier if leveraging Docker language stacks.

 ![buildsystems](/buildsystems.png)